All posts by weblio PH

 Today’s Goals

-■ Learn the vocabulary and expressions related to poverty
+■ Learn the vocabulary and expressions related to climate action

-■ Get to know and share your thoughts on the world’s poorest countries
+■ Get to know and share your thoughts on the countries taking climate action

-■ Deepen your knowledge of poverty by reading passages
+■ Deepen your knowledge of the issues of climate change by reading passages

 Part A_1 Self introduction